kayak/redux-data-model/docs/docs/concepts.md

 ## Model

-Models are the most basic data structure/abstraction in redux-data-model.
-They require a set of options to be provided when initializing them.
+[Models][model] are the most basic data structure/abstraction in redux-data-model.
+They require a set of [options][model options] to be provided when initializing them.

 #### Example:
 ```javascript